19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any training expenditure incurred directly in providing for employees —

-(i) a Workforce Skills Qualification (WSQ) training course which is accredited by the Singapore Workforce Development Agency and conducted by a WSQ in-house training provider;
+(i) a Workforce Skills Qualification (WSQ) training course which is accredited and conducted by a WSQ in-house training provider;

+[Act 24 of 2016 wef 03/10/2016]

 (ii) a course approved by the Institute of Technical Education (ITE) under the ITE Approved Training Centre scheme;